eduardolat/pgbackweb/CONTRIBUTING.md

 ### Main Branch Policy
 - The **main branch** reflects the latest **stable release** of the project.
 - **No direct commits** should ever be made to the main branch.
-- All development work should happen in feature branches and merged via **Pull Requests (PRs)** into the **development** branch.
+- All development work should happen in feature branches and merged via **Pull Requests (PRs)** into the **develop** branch.
-- The **development branch** contains the latest code under active development.
+- The **develop branch** contains the latest code under active development.
 Once a new release is ready, the main branch will be updated by merging from the development branch.

 ### Development Workflow
-1. **Fork the repository** and create a feature branch from the `development` branch.
+1. **Fork the repository** and create a feature branch from the `develop` branch.
    - Use descriptive names for your branches, e.g., `feature/add-new-endpoint` or `bugfix/fix-connection-issue`.

 2. **Make your changes** in your feature branch.

 3. **Ensure all tests pass** and the code follows the project’s style guidelines.

-4. **Open a Pull Request (PR)** against the `development` branch.
+4. **Open a Pull Request (PR)** against the `develop` branch.

 5. Your PR will be reviewed by maintainers.
 Please be responsive to feedback.

-6. Once approved, the changes will be merged into the `development` branch.
+6. Once approved, the changes will be merged into the `develop` branch.
 A merge into the `main` branch will only occur when releasing a new version.

 ### Project Dependencies
 This project requires the following dependencies installed on your system: